 Through his time as a mixed martial arts World Champion and now as an incredibly busy executive, Franklin has had to coordinate fitness routines while on the road.

 For the times “Ace” is unable to find a gym or hit the dojo, he relies on this simple exercise plan to maintain his impressive physique.

-“We want to work something that will hit all aspects, so this workout will combine resistance training with a cardio element,” says Franklin.
+“We want to work something that will hit all aspects, so this workout will combine resistance training with a cardio element,” he says.

-Rotating jumping lunges – Step forward with your right foot into a standard lunge position, jump straight up in the air, and land in the lunge position with your left foot forward.
-Continue alternating legs f0r 16, 24, or 40 repetitions.
+Step forward with your right foot into a standard lunge position, jump straight up in the air, and land in the lunge position with your left foot forward.
+Continue alternating legs for 8, 12, or 20 repetitions.